realmar/game-of-life-cpp/README.md

 This is a simple implementation of the game of life in a finite space using c++ and opengl.

+With finite space I mean that the cells will interact with the border of the window as if their world ends there.

 ### Controls
 ```sh
 c: clear screen